dd9jn/rfc4880bis/crypto-refresh.md

 >   would replace SHA-1 with another 160-bit hash, such as
 >   RIPE-MD/160, for example.)
 >
->   However, given the present state of hash function cryptanalysis
->   and cryptography, it may be desirable to upgrade the MDC system to
+>   However, no update will be needed because the MDC will be replaced
->   a new hash function.
-See {{extension-of-mdc}} for guidance.
+>   by the AEAD encryption described in this document.

 ## Modification Detection Code Packet (Tag 19)